Contact Lens Care

 Lens diameter/Lens width

-The size of your lenses is mostly determined by the design of your frame as well as your prescription.
+The width of the lenses is mostly determined by the design/shape of your frame.

 If the measurements are not included on your glasses, fear not.
 You can measure the dimensions yourself with a millimetre ruler.